 When Kriengsak Athikomvittaya traveled from Japan to Bangkok, Thailand, he was not expecting his trip to cost an additional $280 for a cab ride between airports in Tokyo.
 The American Airlines agent who changed his ticket didn’t mention that his new flight was at a different airport than the one he’d originally booked.
+“An American Airlines agent switched my ticket to a different airport and forgot to tell me”

 The fear of losing your credit cards and IDs is one of the most common travel phobias.
 But that fear became a reality for Carol Gail on a trip to Paris, when she left her change purse with her driver’s license, two credit cards, and some money in a cab on the way from the airport to her hotel.

 After British Airways reroutes Jane Lyons’ flight from Baltimore to Washington, a representative promises that the airline will reimburse her for her taxi fare.
 But when she presents the airline with a bill, it balks.
+“Why won’t British Airways cover my cab fare?”

 It happened again to Peter Lawton last week.
 He got scammed by another cab driver, he says.